CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 + Which aspects of mobility are made possible by WLANs?
-+ Which functions or applications should be provided or supported by WLAN usage (eg voice over WLAN, media broadcasting, collaboration, videoconferencing, guest access / hotspot, integration of mobile devices, client network segmentation)?+ Which business processes can be optimized by using WLANs?
++ Which functions or applications should be provided or supported by WLAN usage (eg voice over WLAN, media broadcasting, collaboration, videoconferencing, guest access / hotspot, integration of mobile devices, client network segmentation)?
++ Which business processes can be optimized by using WLANs?